Combining Crown Structures for Vulnerability Measures: Proof of Theorem

-\begin{lemma}[\cite{DBLP:conf/gecco/Baguley0N0PZ23}, Lemma~4.16] Let $(A,B)$ be a minimal strictly reducible pair in $G$ with parameter $W$.
-Then, for every $A' \subseteq A$ we have $|V(\comp(G[B])_{A'})| > |A'|(2W-1)$. \end{lemma} If we consider \cref{lemma::SizeNeoghborhood}, we find that if there is a minimal strictly reducible pair $(A,B)$ in $G$ and we remove a proper subset $A'$ of $A$ from $G$, then $G-A'$ still contains a strictly reducible pair with head vertices $A\setminus A'$.
-In particular, the specified vertex, which is guaranteed to receive a fractional assignment of at least $2W$ over $g$ from $\comp(G[B])$, can be chosen arbitrarily (cf.~\cref{def::RedPair}).
-In our algorithm, these properties allow a stepwise progression in the localization of minimal strictly reducible pairs.
+Considering \cref{lemma::SizeNeoghborhood}, if there is a minimal strictly reducible pair $(A, B)$ in $G$ and we remove a proper subset $A'$ of $A$ from $G$, then $G - A'$ still contains a strictly reducible pair with head vertices $A \setminus A'$.
+Specifically, the specified vertex, guaranteed to receive a fractional assignment of at least $2W$ over $g$ from $\comp(G[B])$, can be chosen arbitrarily (cf.~\cref{def::RedPair}).
+In our algorithm, these properties enable a stepwise approach in localizing minimal strictly reducible pairs.